ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

   need to be planned.

 * For change #2 there is a backward-compatible workaround, so we could perhaps bring it in immediately.
-It would be somwhat tricky to implement a deprecation cycle, beucause we'd have to figure out whether the instantiaon was driven by the RHS
+It would be somewhat tricky to implement a deprecation cycle, because we'd have to figure out whether the instantiation was driven by the RHS.

 Costs and Drawbacks